tinystruct/tinystruct/README.md

 The tinystruct framework
 --
 A simple framework for Java development.
-Simple is hard, Complex is easy.
-Better thinking, better design.
+Simple thinking, Better design, Easy to be used to have better performance!

 Installation and Getting Started
 --